Silvopasture: United States

 Silvopastures are the most viable and prominent agroforestry practice in the United States.
-In the southeastern USA, longleaf pine/wiregrass restoration projects have trialled the effects on both economics and ecology of grazing cattle among the trees.
+In the southeastern US, longleaf pine/wiregrass restoration projects have trialled the effects on both economics and ecology of grazing cattle among the trees.
 This fire-resistant tree species originally grew at low density so that understory plants were available to browsing animals.
 The region was used as silvopastures by Spanish settlers from the sixteenth century, and this use continued into the early twentieth century, along with felling trees for timber.
 By the 1920s, most of the longleaf pine which once dominated around 92 million acres (about 37 million hectares) of ground between the states of Texas and Virginia had been cut down by European settlers.
 Removal of the trees, and loss of their associated ecosystem, led to significant soil erosion as well as replacement with dense commercial tree plantations and open agricultural fields.
 There has been continuing interest in silvopastures in the residual longleaf pine forests and land restoration projects, with evidence that the multiple income streams of timber and cattle are economically advantageous, along with wildlife restoration benefits.
 The legal protection of some species (e.g. red-cockaded woodpecker) that can be found in this habitat means that landowners may be able to add financial compensation as a further source of income.